These handprint Valentines will mean so much and will be cherished for years. Nothing says “I love you” better than a homemade Valentine.

 small heart, you will probably have room to mat this design on a

-Valentines are complete!
-The inside is open for your thoughts
+7. The inside of your valentines are open for your thoughts and creativity.

 You will receive my craft ebook as a thank you!

 Every little bit helps!
 If you are enjoying this site, would you consider making a small donation?
 I use the extra money to help with the cost of craft supplies!
 With any $5.00 donation or more, you will receive my 650 page ebook full of 178 craft tutorials from this site.
 Thank you for your consideration!